jarelleboac/buddy_bot/README.md

 ## Quickstart
 ### Running the bot

-To do a manual run, simply execute the following command:
+To do a manual run, navigate to the directory and simply execute the following command:
 ```
 python NAME_OF_PROGRAM.py
 ```